Pedestrian Safety

 • Unplug from technology: Don’t be a distracted walker.

-• Make Eye Contact with drivers before you cross: Don’t walk until all traffic stops.
+• Make Eye Contact with drivers before you cross: Don’t Walk until all traffic stops.

 • Use a Sidewalk, if possible: If sidewalks are not available, walk on the side of the road, facing the traffic coming towards you.